Immunotherapy Side Effect: Pneumonitis

 What is pneumonitis?

-When your lungs are inflamed, it is called “pneumonitis.”
-This means there is swelling and irritation in your lungs.
+Pneumonitis is when your lungs are inflamed, which means they are swollen and irritated.
 Pneumonitis can be caused by breathing in a toxin or allergen.
-It can also be a side effect of some cancer treatments, such as radiation therapy or a type of medication called “immunotherapy.”
+It can also be a side effect of some cancer treatments, like radiation therapy or a type of medication called immunotherapy.

-This article will focus on pneumonitis that is caused by immunotherapy medications.
+This article will focus on pneumonitis caused by immunotherapy medications.
 For more information, read more about pneumonitis and radiation pneumonitis at OncoLink.org.

 How can immunotherapy cause pneumonitis?

-Immunotherapy medications work by stimulating (revving up) your body’s immune system.
+Immunotherapy medications stimulate (rev up) your body’s immune system.
 In some cases, the immune system may not only attack cancer cells but may also attack healthy cells, like those in the lungs.

-Some immunotherapy side effects are common and mild, while some side effects can be severe or even life-threatening.
+Some immunotherapy side effects can be common and mild, while some side effects can be severe or even life-threatening.
 These side effects can happen at any time during treatment or even after treatment has ended.
-It is important to know the signs and symptoms of pneumonitis if you have had or are getting immunotherapy (below).
+It is important to know the signs and symptoms of pneumonitis if you had or are getting immunotherapy.
+These signs and symptoms are listed below.

 What are the signs and symptoms of pneumonitis?